 - 1. Mandates on local agencies and school districts: None - 2.
-Costs or savings to any state agency: None

-3. Cost to any local agency or school district that must be reimbursed in accordance with Government Code Section 17500 through Section17630: None

-- 4. Other non-discretionary cost or saving imposed on local agencies: None - 5.
+Costs or savings to any state agency: None - 3.
+Cost to any local agency or school district that must be reimbursed in accordance with Government Code § 17500 through §17630: None - 4.
+Other non-discretionary cost or saving imposed on local agencies: None - 5.
 Costs or savings in federal funding to the State of California: None - 6.
-Significant effect on housing costs: None

-7. Significant Statewide Adverse Economic Impacts Directly Affecting Businesses and Individuals: Although the proposed action may have an impact on businesses statewide, the OSFM concludes that the adverse economic impact, including the ability of California businesses to compete with businesses in other states, will not be significant.
+Significant effect on housing costs: None - 7.
+Significant Statewide Adverse Economic Impacts Directly Affecting Businesses and Individuals: Although the proposed action may have an impact on businesses statewide that are licensed to manufacture, wholesale, import, export, sale, use fireworks/pyrotechnics and or possess/use a flamethrowing device, the OSFM concludes that the adverse economic impact, including the ability of California businesses to compete with businesses in other states, will not be significant.